bemurphy/hao/README.md

 You have a system ruby installed.
 This doesn't use anything beyond STDLIB

+## Conventions

+The Heroku apps are named like app-staging and app-production where app is equal to basename $PWD.

+`_` in the basename will translate to `-` in the appname as heroku does not permit underscores in names.

 ## Usage

 Given your are in a directory like `$HOME/code/foobar-app`